 - A bona fide non-profit religious organization in the United States; or

 - A bona fide organization that is affiliated with the religious denomination in the United States.

 - Have been working in one of the positions described above after the age of 14, either abroad or in the United States, continuously for at least 2 years immediately before the filing of a petition with USCIS.
 The prior religious work need not correspond precisely to the type of work to be performed.
 A break in the continuity of the work during the preceding two years will not affect eligibility so long as:

 - The foreign national was still employed as a religious worker;

 - The break did not exceed two years; and

-- The nature of the break was for further religious training or for sabbatical.
+- The nature of the break was for further religious training or for a sabbatical.
 However, the foreign national must have been a member of the petitioner’s denomination throughout the two years of qualifying employment.

 Family of EB-4 Special Immigrant Religious Workers